-Because these courses involve analysis, comparison, and interpretation, because they require sensitivity to the perspectives and practices of others, the study of religion is an important preparation for individuals pursuing careers in education, business, law, politics, diplomacy, counseling, public service, and ministry.
+The requirements for a major in religious studies ensure that students not only acquire a broad base of knowledge, but develop skills of interpretation and methodological approaches that characterize a strong liberal arts education.
+Because these courses involve analysis, comparison, and interpretation and because they require sensitivity to the perspectives and practices of others, the study of religion prepares students well for careers in education, business, law, politics, diplomacy, counseling, public service, and ministry.

-Major(s): Religious Studies
+Major: Religious Studies (BA)

-Minor(s): Religious Studies
+Minor: Religious Studies

 College: Susan S. Goode School of Arts And Humanities